grafana/writers-toolkit/docs/sources/structure/topic-types/scenario/index.md

 When you prompt an AI tool:
 - Add context files such as your product docs, this scenario template, and the Grafana style guide.
-- Ask the AI to anonymize any transcripts and focus on the user’s goal, decisions, and outcomes.
+- Ask the AI to anonymize any transcripts and focus on the user's goal, decisions, and outcomes.
 - Review the draft for accuracy and adjust the tone to match Grafana documentation.

 For more example prompts and workflows, refer to the [Docs AI Toolkit repository](https://github.com/grafana/docs-ai/).